-The main entrance of the cave is in a sandstone cliff at Moor Park near Farnham, Surrey, but is now closed-off to the public due to safety concerns following a partial collapse of its roof.
+The main entrance of the cave is in a sandstone cliff at Moor Park near Farnham, Surrey, (technically, this is located slightly outside the Hog boundaries) but is now closed-off to the public due to safety concerns following a partial collapse of its roof.

-Folklore submits that in the 13th century the 'Ludewell', (other spellings through history include 'Ludwell' and 'Luddwell') was once home to a White Witch known as 'Mother' who supplied the monks of nearby \Waverley Abbey with fresh water and cooking utensils in return for food.
+Folklore submits that in the 13th century the 'Ludewell', (other spellings through history include 'Ludwell' and 'Luddwell') was once home to a White Witch known as 'Mother' who supplied the monks of nearby Waverley Abbey with fresh water and cooking utensils in return for food.

-\A few supporting points/clues; I have heard that there is a connection between the now ruined Waverley Abbey and Rosslyn Chapel, a 15th-century chapel located in the village of Roslin, Midlothian, Scotland, involving the Holy Grail.
+A few supporting points/clues; we have heard that there is a connection between the now ruined Waverley Abbey and Rosslyn Chapel, a 15th-century chapel located in the village of Roslin, Midlothian, Scotland, involving the Holy Grail.
 Also, "this hallowed shrine", (as the abbey was once referred to by Francis Cardinal Bourne) used to provide shelter for weary pilgrim travellers.
-And, thanks to Tales of Old Surrey by Matthew Alexander, we learned that an underground passage supposedly ran for over two miles to the Waverley Abbey; plausibly, such legends were often early, but distorted, commemorations of ley lines. \Curiosity: The Surrey Puma was one or more phantom big cats reported in south western and an adjoining part of Hampshire from 1959 to the present year.
-It was seen even earlier at Waverley Abbey, Farnham by